Question

 SEBI does not guarantee returns (option a is false) or decide portfolios (option c).
 Sponsors are independent entities (option d).

-Which of the following is an alpha particle which is emitted in radioactivity?
+Which of the following is the largest Ramsar site in India?